 Better a community garden feeding the hungry than a café monetizing public space.

-Better a free night at home with laughter than an organised activity with stress and expense.
+Better a free night at home with games and laughter than a big night out with stress and expense.

 Better prayer and reflection and awareness of God than endless news and Netflix and anxiety.

-Better a bedtime that is marked by love than an iPad, no chat and no cuddle.
+Better a bedtime marked by stories and love than an iPad, no chat and no cuddle.

 Better relationships than work.
 Better veggie gardens than big houses.
 Better simplicity, better shalom, better silver beet.